 Data for the EIA was gathered from both primary and secondary sources.
-Baseline field survey was conducted during May 2014.
-Sampling locations for the identification of floral and faunal assemblages has carefully been selected so that maximum number of species that could be observed within the project area.
+Baseline field survey was conducted in May 2014.
+Sampling locations for the identification of floral and faunal assemblages has carefully been selected so that maximum number of species could be observed within the project area.

-The faunal field data were collected through direct counts, incidental sightings and visual searches for:
+The faunal field data through direct counts, incidental sightings and visual searches for: